 Cross the Darien Gap, Jungle Trek, 14 Days, Hiking in Panama

 The almost impenetrably dense rainforests of the Darien Gap are the one missing link in the Pan-American highway.
 Home only to a handful of lost civilisations, a myriad of unique species and mist-shrouded mountains – its humid depths and 5,000 year old Petroglyphs have enticed souls for centuries.
 Take on this Hiking in Panama expedition to join the select few intrepid adventurers to cross the Darien Gap on foot.
+An incredible adventure tour.

 Hiking In Panama